elifesciences-publications/Publications-1/README.md

 This is a public repository to store publication related analyses for reproducible research

 ## Electrical field causes volumetric changes in the human brain
-See details in the ECTEFvsVolume folder
+See details in the ECTEFvsVolume folder: open EF_volume_published.org